kenghweeng/fairest-of-them-all/preferential_fairness/README.md

 clf = LinearClf(loss_function, lam=0.01, train_multiple=False)
 clf.fit(x_train, y_train, x_sensitive_train, cons_params)
 ```
-This step uses the methodology introduced in our <a href="https://arxiv.org/abs/1507.05259" target="_blank">earlier AISTATS paper</a> for more details.
+This step uses the methodology introduced in the <a href="https://arxiv.org/abs/1507.05259" target="_blank">earlier AISTATS paper</a> for more details.

 The results for the fair classifier look like this: